manxin-c/manxin-c.github.io/aboutme.md

 date: 2024-09-17
 ---

 I am a fourth-year undergraduate in Biotechnology at Inner Mongolia University in China.
-My research interests mainly lie in structural biology, with a focus on histones and nucleosomes.
+My research interests mainly lie in structural biology, with a focus on histones modifications and nucleosomes.

 ## Research Interests

 #### **Histone Modifications:**

-- Investigating how histone modifications regulate gene transcription and the roles of key enzymes, such as histone methyltransferases, in this regulation.
+- Investigating how histone modifications regulate gene expression and the role of key macromolecular complexes in this process.

 #### **Nucleosome Assembly:**

-- Exploring the mechanisms underlying the assembly of the octamer of histones with specific chaperones.
+- Exploring the mechanisms underlying the assembly of the histone octamer with specific chaperones.

 #### **Key Words:**